This article will discuss the different types of beetles in Delaware.

 30. Cocklebur Weevil

-The Cocklebur weevil (Rhodobaenus quinquepunctatus) types one of the Beetles in Delaware.
+The Cocklebur weevil (Rhodobaenus quinquepunctatus) is one of the Beetles in Delaware.
 It is also called the cocklebur leaf beetle because it feeds on cocklebur, one of the most problematic weeds for farmers.

-The adult beetle bores into the stem or other parts of a plant and deposits eggs inside, where they hatch into larvae and feed.
+The adult beetle bores into a plant’s stem or other parts and deposits eggs inside, where they hatch into larvae and feed.

 When the larva is fully grown, it pupates, emerging as an adult weevil around five weeks later to mate and lay eggs once more.
 If conditions are right, this cycle can be repeated up to eight times per year.

-As said earlier, the types of beetles in Delaware include the Cocklebur Weevil (Rhodobaenus quinquepunctatus), which is native to the eastern United States.
+As said earlier, the types of beetles in Delaware include the Cocklebur Weevil (Rhodobaenus quinquepunctatus), native to the eastern United States.

 Further, Cocklebur Weevil has a black body with five yellow spots on each wing cover.
 It feeds on cockleburs and other plants such as clover, alfalfa, and goldenrod.
-Moving on, this beetle can be found from New Jersey to Florida and west to California.
+This beetle can be found from New Jersey to Florida and west to California.

 Moreso, the adult weevils overwinter under the bark of trees or inside houses or other structures where they find suitable conditions for egg laying.
 Females lay eggs singly on leaf undersides or buds near overwintering sites.